eduardoamendola/CloudFormation/README.md

 * Official public articles and tutorials: http://aws.amazon.com/cloudformation/aws-cloudformation-articles-and-tutorials/
 * CFN Blog: https://blogs.aws.amazon.com/application-management/blog/tag/CloudFormation

+## Cloud-Init

+Cloud-Init was created by Canonical, although the documentation is hosted by redhat (https://cloudinit.readthedocs.org/en/latest/).

+It's basically a set of python scripts using boto library, that can be used to ease your bootstraping with EC2.
+It's not only exclusive to EC2, since it works for cloudstack, openstack, etc.

+In terms of CFN, the CFN helper scripts use cloud-init under the hood to take care of the communication with the AWS endpoints via HTTPS.

+Additionally, they are responsible for:

+* Executing user-data
+* Set-up ssh keys in .ssh/authorized_keys
+* Set-up mounting points for ephemeral disks (if existent)

 ## Helper Scripts

 AWS CloudFormation includes a set of helper scripts (cfn-init, cfn-signal, cfn-get-metadata, and cfn-hup) that are based on cloud-init.
 You call these helper scripts from your AWS CloudFormation templates to install, configure, and update applications on Amazon EC2 instances that are in the same template.